RobertTalbert/discretecs/225-learningobjectives.md

   + SR.2: I can use sigma notation to rewrite a sum and determine the sum of an expression given in sigma notation.
   + SR.3: I can find closed-form and recursive expressions for arithmetic and geometric sequences and find their sums.
   + SR.4: I can determine if a given sequence is $\Delta^k$-constant and find a polynomial fit if it is.
-  + *SR.5: I can find a recurrence relation with initial conditions for a given sequence.*
-  + SR.6: I can use iteration and characteristic roots to solve a recurrence relation.
+  + SR.5: I can use iteration and characteristic roots to solve a recurrence relation.
 + Group P: Write clear, correct, and convincing arguments to explain the correctness of a solution using combinatorial proof and mathematical induction.
   + P.1: I can analyze and write a combinatorial proof of a combinatorial identity.
   + P.2: Given a statement to be proven by (weak) induction, I can state and prove the base case, state the inductive hypothesis, and outline the proof.
-+ Another group that pulls together objectives 6-8 above: Demonstrate skills appropriate for effective problem solvers in computer science:
++ Group CS: Demonstrate problem solving, communication,and learning skills appropriate for computer science.
-  + Explain methods and solutions of computational problems in a clear way to a specified target audience.
+  + CS.1: I can explain the reasoning behind solutions to computational problems clearly to an appropriate audience.
-  + Demonstrate fluency in applying computer programming in the formulation and solutions of mathematical problems.
+  + CS.2: I can apply computer programming and computational thinking to frame and solve mathematical and computational problems.
-  + Assess one's own work in mathematical problem solving and apply feedback to make improvements to one's own work
+  + CS.3: I can self-assess my work and apply feedback from others to make improvements in my work.

+**Eliminated:**

++ L.6: I can determine if a deduction rule is logically valid
++ S.3: I can create and interpret Venn diagrams.
++ SR.5: I can find a recurrence relation with initial conditions for a given sequence.